Folklore of the Maldives: Evil spirits

 Most of the popular tales in Maldives are about evil spirits and their interaction with the islanders.
 These stories contain always a lesson in some form or the other.
-Certain actions became necessary in order to avoid trouble with the spirit world.
+Certain actions became necessary to avoid trouble with the spirit world.
 These patterns of behaviour, like the importance of keeping a secret, as well as the avoidance of certain areas of the island and of inauspicious times, were an essential component of the ancient popular spirituality.

 The Maldivian spirits can take human form, even if it is not known whether they have a human origin or not.
 While in human shape, the malevolence of those spirits is often masked by beauty and youth.
 Certain Maldivian evil spirits (handi) have the appearance of charming, beautiful women.
 These stories about female spirits have their origin in the Ancient Dravidian Village Goddess worship and they point to the ethnic origin of the Maldive people.

-Other evil spirits which are the subject of many folk stories in the Maldives (furēta) are crude monsters coming from the ocean waters.
-The tales about sea monsters are part of the local cultural background, which is characterized by the oceanic environment in which, along the millennia, the Maldivian culture developed.
+Other evil spirits which are the subject of many folk stories in the Maldives (faru furēta meaning "reef monster") are crude monsters coming from the ocean waters mainly reefs.
+The tales about reef monsters are part of the local cultural background, which is characterised by the oceanic environment in which, along the millennia, the Maldivian culture developed.